Eliab: Eliab, son of Jesse

 Do not consider his appearance or his height ... the Lord looks at the heart.

 Samuel went on to consider each of Eliab's brothers in turn.
 Some commentators have suggested that Eliab was rejected because of his temper, as he argued with David before David went to fight Goliath, accusing David of pride and insolence.

+Eliab's daughter Abihail became the mother-in-law of King Rehoboam, according to 2 Chronicles.